minegazioglu/CatSplitEnc/README.md

 # CatSplitEnc
-Encode categorical variables with Split Information
+Encode categorical variables with Split Information of Decision Tree